-David Lynch is notoriously a fan of the epic TV drama Mad Men, and it is no surprise why.
-Yes, because of the brilliant characters and his love for the 1950’s and 60’s, but also because he is such a creative Ad Man himself.
+Let’s take a gander at the commercials by David Lynch.
+The Director is notoriously a fan of the epic TV drama Mad Men, and it is no surprise why.
+Yes, because of the brilliant characters and his love for the 1950s and ’60s, but also because he is such a creative Ad Man himself.

 Obsession, Calvin Klein, 1988

 Fresh off his success with Blue Velvet and before he started production on Twin Peaks, Lynch directed four Obsession commercials which feature quotes from great writers set in very modern situations (at the time) and are the first of many fragrance ads Lynch would work on.
 Looking back now these ads seem pretty low-key and what you would expect from a Calvin Klein ad, but back in the 80’s they were pretty visually spectacular.
 It would be another two years after these commercials aired before Madonna’s ‘Vogue’ would hit MTV, but you can certainly see the influence.
 The beautiful young people adorned in black and white, bending the rules of gender stereotypes.
 These ads are somewhat more romantically styled than we are used to with Lynch, but still, have a dreamlike and noirish tone.

 Some famous faces feature here, including two that would go on to star in Twin Peaks; Heather Graham (and a 21-year-old Benicio Del Toro) in ‘F. Scott Fitzgerald’, and the always cool James Marshall in ‘Ernest Hemingway’.
 ‘D.H.
 Lawrence’ made me take note a little, the ‘moulding’ of the male love interests face had hints of Diane and Coop’s sex scene from the finale episode of Twin Peaks Series 3, but of course, this is done with much more loving intention here than apparent in Twin Peaks; nevertheless, I felt a moment of recognition.